-We have audited the financial statements of Premiere Island Power REIT Corporation (the REIT), formerly Premiere Island Philippines Holding Corporation, which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the year ended December 31, 2023 and for the period March 4, 2022 to December 31, 2022 and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Premiere Island Power REIT Corporation (the REIT), which comprise the statements of financial position as at December 31, 2024 and 2023, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years ended December 31, 2024 and 2023 and for the period March 4, 2022 to December 31, 2022 and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the REIT as at December 31, 2023 and 2022, and its financial performance and its cash flows for the year ended December 31, 2023 and for the period March 4, 2022 to December 31, 2022 in accordance with Philippine Financial Reporting Standards (PFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the REIT as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years ended December 31, 2024 and 2023, and for the period March 4, 2022 to December 31, 2022 in accordance with Philippine Financial Reporting Standards (PFRS Accounting Standards).